imgly/imgly-sdk-html5/DEVELOP.md

 Settings from the UI control, for example the position and size, can be passed via the @operationOptions variable (which is being set by @operation.setOptions).

+What does renderPreview: true really do in class Operation?
+It allows previews to be rendered, but that is a bit confusing.